Salt-V/saltychat-altv/README.md

 # Read me before use
+Read the [license](https://github.com/deluvas1911/saltychat-altv/blob/master/LICENSE) before using this script.\
+Additional limitations:
+- You're not allowed to monetize this script (by selling this script, an gamemode related to this script or other ways)

 This plugin is not tested and high player counts.\
 Although it's designed to be plug & play, there may be issues with some functions of the script.\
 Don't use this if you don't know what you're doing and/or you don't know how to debug JS & C#.